When generations genuinely connect, everything changes.

 We believe stories have the power to connect people, especially across different age groups, through the sharing of life experiences and wisdom.
 Our stories, when shared authentically, are an incredible tool for change.The award-winning Seniors & Teens Empathy Program has become a leading model for connection-based wellbeing in both education and aged care.

-Samantha Heron is a social impact strategist, intergenerational practitioner, and Founder of Heart & Soul Story, where she blends grassroots facilitation expertise with deep systems thinking to strengthen community connection across Australia.
+Samantha Heron is a Psycho Social Facilitator, Intergenerational Practitioner, Social Impact Strategist, and Founder of Heart & Soul Story, where she blends grassroots facilitation expertise with deep systems thinking to strengthen community connection across Australia.
 Holding an Honours degree in Psychology ( USYD) and postgraduate qualifications in Social Impact (UNSW), Sam specialises in intergenerational design, facilitation, impact, and cross-sector collaboration.

 With clients spanning government, schools, aged care providers, and national advocacy organisations, Sam’s work sits at the intersection of ageing well, youth mental health, and community resilience.
 Whether collaborating with Agency for Clinical Innovation, RUOK, Bupa Aged Care, or the Positive Schools Conference, she brings a uniquely human, hopeful approach to systems change — shaped by both professional expertise and her personal life as a mother of three who greets most mornings with a restorative sunrise surf ( or often just a paddle 😉